craftingcity/The-Known-World/Game Notes/Prenotes/Prenotes Mar 05 22.md

 [[Gudeliva]] acknowledged Soma's Figure.

-Purchased many items from the traveling salesgnome Blazaldorp, including a cure for
+Purchased many items from the traveling salesgnome Blazaldorp, including a cure for [[Gudeliva]]'s infection.

+its been 10 days.